Variety Jones and Smedley: Identities

 Research into these individuals' identities has been conducted via tracking blockchain Bitcoin transactions, confidential sources, rare Thai marijuana seeds and rationalisation of aliases.
-Consequently, it has been suggested Smedley's true identity could be Mike Wattier, a U.S. web developer living in Thailand.
-Variety Jones could be Roger Thomas Clark, a Canadian also living in Thailand.
+Consequently, it has been suggested Smedley's true identity could be Mike Wattier, an American web developer living in Thailand.
+Variety Jones is believed to be Roger Thomas Clark, a Canadian living in Thailand.
 On December 3, 2015, Clark was arrested in Thailand and faced extradition to the United States.
+In 2023, Clark was sentenced to 20 years in prison.

-Detainment and extradition
+Arrest and extradition

-Nearly a year after his arrest and detainment in Thailand, Clark claimed he had "top secret information" for intelligence officials close to Prayuth Chan-o-cha, prime minister of Thailand's military government.
+Nearly a year after his arrest and detainment in Thailand, Clark claimed he had "top secret information" for intelligence officials close to Prayut Chan-o-cha, prime minister of Thailand's military government.

 While fighting extradition in Thailand, where he slept on a concrete floor, Clark maintained that he had knowledge of a corrupt FBI agent involved with Silk Road.

 Clark was extradited to the United States on June 15, 2018.
 He was charged with narcotics trafficking conspiracy; narcotics trafficking; distributing narcotics by means of the internet; conspiracy to commit, and aid and abet, a computer hacking conspiracy; conspiracy to traffic in fraudulent identification documents; and money laundering conspiracy.
 In January 2020, Clark pleaded guilty to conspiring to distribute narcotics.
-He faces a maximum of 20 years in prison.
-His sentencing has been delayed several times and, as of September 2022, was set for January 26, 2023.
+On July 11 2023, he was sentenced for 20 years.